SamuelFoc/Cerebro-Stream/Articles/BackEnd/SQLite/Models.md

 #### Use the model

 Now that the model is defined and synchronized with the database, we can use it to interact with the database.
-Create a new file in the root directory called **index.js** and write the following code int it.
+Create a new file in the root directory called **index.js** and write the following code in it.
 In the code below, we create a new user and find all the users in the database.

 ```javascript
 const sequelize = require("./database");